 - Reinforcement of Spain’s position of leadership in world railway technology

-- Implementation and transfer of newly developed technology, coordinating its putting into service
+- Implementation and transfer of newly developed technology, coordinating its roll-out

 - Protection of research results through incorporation into Adif’s portfolio of intangible assets